axilmar/parserlib/doc/writing_and_using_parsers.md

 The function `parse` returns a tuple of:

-- a flag that says if parsing suceeded and the whole input is consumed, or there was an error.
+- a flag that says if parsing succeeded and the whole input is consumed, or there was an error.
 - a vector of shared pointers to AST nodes; this contains what is matched by the match parsers of the grammar.
 - an iterator of the source where parsing stopped; if parsing succeeds, it is equal to input.end().